mxagar/tool_guides/ansible/ansible_howto.md

 python3 -c 'import yaml,pprint;pprint.pprint(yaml.load(open("test.yaml").read(), Loader=yaml.FullLoader))'
 ```

-The examples to understand YAML are in the folder `/home/ansible/diveintoansible/Ansible Playbooks, Introduction/YAML`, as shown below; however, the different concepts introduced in them have been collected in the next YAML file:
+The examples to understand YAML are in the folder `/home/ansible/diveintoansible/Ansible Playbooks, Introduction/YAML`, as shown below; however, the different concepts introduced in them have been collected in the YAML file after this `bash` block:
 ```bash
 # Host/Mac
 cd ~/git_repositories/diveintoansible-lab